hjpotter1/learningNotes/saa-c02.md

 A. Use Amazon S3 Standard-lnfrequent Access (S3 Standard-lA) storage for the first 30 days.
 Then move the files to the GLACIER storage class for the next 90 days.
 Allow the data to expire after that.
-.
-B. Use Amazon S3 Standard storage for the first 30 days.
+.B.
+Use Amazon S3 Standard storage for the first 30 days.
 Then move the files to Amazon S3 Standard- Infrequent Access (S3 Standard-lA) for the next 90 days.
 Allow the data to expire after that.
 C. Use Amazon S3 Standard storage for first 30 days.
 Then move the files to the GL ACIER storage